Guest400123064/bbm25-haystack/README.md

 document_store.write_documents([
-   Document(content="There are over 7,000 languages spoken around the world today."), Document(content="Elephants have been observed to behave in a way that indicates a high level of self-awareness, such as recognizing themselves in mirrors."), Document(content="In certain parts of the world, like the Maldives, Puerto Rico, and San Diego, you can witness the phenomenon of bioluminescent waves.")
+   Document(content="There are over 7,000 languages spoken around the world today."), Document(content="Elephants have been observed to behave in a way that indicates a high level of self-awareness, such as recognizing themselves in mirrors."), Document(content="In certain parts of the world, like the Maldives, Puerto Rico, and San Diego, you can witness the phenomenon of bio-luminescent waves.")
 ])

 retriever = BetterBM25Retriever(document_store)
 retriever.run(query="How many languages are spoken around the world today?")
 ```

+### API References

+The initializer takes [three BM25+ hyperparameters](https://en.wikipedia.org/wiki/Okapi_BM25), namely `k1`, `b`, and `delta`, and path to a trained SentencePiece tokenizer `.model` file.
+All parameters are optional.
+The default tokenizer is directly copied from [LLaMA-2-7B-32K tokenizer](https://huggingface.co/togethercomputer/LLaMA-2-7B-32K/blob/main/tokenizer.model) with a vocab size of 32,000.

 ## Filtering Logic